Leggy or Leaning Growth on Ponytail Palm

 - 3

-If the plant already leans significantly, consider whether a heavier or wider pot would improve stability, since a mature specimen's weight is concentrated at the top.
+If the plant already leans significantly, evaluate whether a heavier, wider-based pot would improve stability, since the weight of a mature leaf crown concentrated off-center can tip a light or narrow container.

 - 4